Inverse Problems for Partial Differential Equations with Jump Discontinuities in Coefficients via Two-Stage Physics-Informed Deep Learning and Statistical Mixture Models: Numerical Examples

+For Case 1.1, the GMM-BDMC statistical learner identifies $\widehat K=1$, indicating that the coefficient contains only one constant state.
+Therefore, no temporal change point is introduced in the second-stage refinement.
+In this situation, CCD-PINNs automatically degenerates into a constrained constant-coefficient inverse estimator, and the estimated coefficient remains consistent with the reference value.
+This result confirms that the proposed framework does not artificially introduce discontinuities when the underlying PDE coefficient is constant.

+For Case 1.2, the GMM-BDMC learner identifies two coefficient states and provides admissible intervals for the two parameter values, together with a candidate temporal change-point interval.
+The Stage~1 coefficient approximation in GWS-PINNs is continuous and thus produces a smooth transition near the true jump time.
+However, this relaxed approximation still contains sufficient statistical information for the GMM-BDMC model to separate the underlying coefficient states.
+The subsequent CCD-PINNs refinement further converts the continuous surrogate into a sharp step-function representation and yields a refined change point within the candidate interval.
+Therefore, the Stage~2 estimator provides an explicit and interpretable reconstruction of the discontinuously time-varying coefficient.

+The reconstructed solution based on the second-stage main-network $\tilde{u}$ and the comparison of its absolute error with the reference solution are shown in the corresponding rows of Figure~\ref{fig1}.
+The results indicate that the reconstructed solution is close to the reference solution and that the absolute error is well controlled.
+These observations demonstrate that the hard piecewise-constant coefficient refined by CCD-PINNs can also preserve the physical consistency of the solution approximation.
+The effectiveness of the proposed algorithm will be further validated in subsequent multi-dimensional spatial examples.

+Next, a 2+1D linear wave equation with a 2D space-varying coefficient $\alpha(x,y)$ is considered from research \cite{rasht2022physics}.
+The governing equation is

-where $ U = [0, 0.15] \times [0, 0.45] \subset \mathbb{R}^2$, $T = 0.2$, where a wave formation and diffusion process within this spatial domain is shown in Figure \ref{fig2}.
-In this numerical example, there is an irregular, approximately circular open region $U_2 \subset U$ on the right side of the spatial domain, where the coefficient $\alpha(x,y)$ changes between the interior and exterior.
-The specific setup is
+where $U=[0,1.15]\times[0,0.45]\subset\mathbb{R}^2$ and $T=0.2$.
+The wave formation and propagation process in this spatial domain is illustrated in Figure~\ref{fig2}.
+In this numerical example, an irregular approximately circular open region $U_2\subset U$ is located on the right side of the spatial domain, and the coefficient $\alpha(x,y)$ takes different values inside and outside this region.
+The specific setting is as follows.

 \textbf{Case 1.3:}